Jeff Twitty

-Jeffrey Dean Twitty (born November 10, 1957) is a former Major League Baseball pitcher who played for one season.
+Jeffrey Dean Twitty (born November 10, 1957) is an American former Major League Baseball pitcher who played for one season.
 He pitched for the Kansas City Royals for 13 games during the 1980 season.

 Twitty attended Anderson College and the University of South Carolina.
 At South Carolina, he set a single-season school record with 10 saves.
 In 1978, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League, was named a league all-star, and helped Hyannis win the league title.
-He was selected by the Royals in the 25th round of the 1979 MLB Draft.
+He was selected by the Royals in the 25th round of the 1979 MLB draft.